-High-speed train derails in eastern France; three injured
+High-speed train derails in eastern France; 21 injured

-PARIS (AP) — One of France’s vaunted high-speed trains derailed Thursday morning on a trip to Paris, seriously injuring the driver, who managed to slam on the emergency brakes and bring the train to a halt, officials said.
+PARIS (AP) — One of France’s vaunted high-speed trains derailed Thursday morning on a trip to Paris, injuring the driver and 20 other people, officials said.

+The driver, who was seriously injured, managed to slam on the emergency brakes and bring the train to a halt.
+The derailment was the first involving a commercially operated TGV train with passengers on board.

+The high-speed trains started running in 1981.
+A fatal accident involving a TGV test train took place on the same rail line in 2015 before its official opening.

-Two other people were slightly injured — the conductor and one of the 300 passengers, train operator SNCF said.
-The train was traveling from Colmar in eastern France to the capital and was racing along at 270 kph (170 mph) when it jumped the tracks.
+The train, carrying 300 passengers, was heading from Colmar in eastern France to the capital and traveling at a speed of 270 kph (170 mph) when it jumped the tracks.

+The derailment opened a gash on the pointed nose of the sleek train, which stayed upright.
+Its side was scratched and some windows were cracked.

+The SNCF said it was the first time that a commercially operated TGV train has derailed since the service was inaugurated in 1981, between Paris and the southern city of Lyon.
+TGV stands for “Train à Grande Vitesse,” or high-speed train.

 The seriously injured train driver was evacuated by helicopter.

-Passengers told French media they felt a bang before the train, which stayed upright, slowed and stopped.
+Passengers told French media they felt a bang before the train slowed and stopped.

 An investigation will determine whether the train struck an earth bank that collapsed close to the track.